 In 1988, the National Park Service forwarded an environmental impact statement for wilderness recommendations to the secretary of the interior.
 The preferred alternative identified 2.25 million acres of the 3.73 million suitable acres to be proposed for wilderness designation.
 The secretary of the interior did not forward the proposal to the president to send to Congress for approval.
-Pending action by the secretary of the interior, president, and Congress, the wilderness values of the recommended lands will continue to be preserved under NPS policy.
 Because of the complexity of the process and the fact that wilderness designation requires congressional action, wilderness recommendations are not addressed in this plan.
+However, as discussed in the plan the wilderness values of the suitable lands will continue to be protected.